Do You Want to Convert CAD files to BIM Files?

 Files?
 The answer to this would be a complete “No!”.
 CAD files are totally different from BIM files.
-While CAD has been into the industry for more than 3 decades, BIM is a result of the 2008 EU recession which forced building manufacturers to come up with a tool which is simply better than the previous tools they were using.
+While CAD has been in the industry for more than 3 decades, BIM is a result of the 2008 EU recession which forced building manufacturers to come up with a tool that is simply better than the previous tools they were using.

-BIM stands for “Building Information System”, a tool that brings Architects, Engineers and Contractors all at the same place for designing and drawing a building project, anyone can access the design and database while altering the designs at the same time.
+BIM stands for “Building Information System”, a tool that brings Architects, Engineers, and Contractors all to the same place for designing and drawing a building project, anyone can access the design and database while altering the designs at the same time.
 This also allows the team to analyze and visualize the designs long before they are put to work.

 CAD and BIM might look alike to a few, with regards to their functionalities, but let me remind you if you are planning for a CAD to BIM conversion.
 It might be just a bad idea.
 To understand this, let us first understand these tools one by one:

 CAD or Computer-Aided Design is mainly helpful to design mechanical and electrical assemblies, helping industries like industrial manufacturing, civil engineering, and even plant design.